 01. Find Your Focus

-When choosing your focal point, keep in mind that the main goal of any design is communication.
+The main purpose of any design is communication, so keep that in mind as you make your selection.
 Whether you’re communicating an idea, some information, or simply a feeling or emotion, your design is telling a specific story, so be sure to choose a focal point that helps this story get told in the strongest, most effective way.

-This example by Matthew Metz is for fashion retailer Nordstrom, so the focal point of this piece is the model and her clothes.
-So, she has been placed centrally, has type and a block of color positioned in a way that highlights and draws attention toward her face and then to her outfit, and leading lines direct the eye down her frame and gradually toward more information.
+Since Matthew Metz’s work for Nordstrom is a fashion advertisement, the focus here is on the model and her wardrobe.
+Therefore, she is front and centre, with type and a block of colour placed so as to highlight and draw attention toward her face and then to her outfit, and leading lines directing the eye down her frame and gradually toward more information.

 02. Direct the Eye With Leading Lines